VMware Workstation Gen 9: FAQs

 Are you running both BOMs configurations?
 No I’m only running one at a time.
 Currently, running BOM2.

 Do I really need this much hardware?
 No you don’t.
-The parts on my BOM is just how I did it, using some parts I had on hand and some I bought used.
-My recommendation is use what you got and upgrade it if you need to.
+The parts listed on my BOM is just how I did it.
+I used some parts I had on hand and some I bought used.
+My recommendation is use what you have and upgrade when you need to.

 What should I do to help with performance?
 Invest in highspeed disk, CPU cores, and RAM.
-I highly recommend lots of NVMe disks for your nested ESX hosts.
+I highly recommend lots of properly deployed NVMe disks for your nested ESX hosts.

 […] check out the FAQ page for more […]